angeloglitchandria/angeloglitchandria.github.io/content/events/malta/index.md

 ---
-title: "Andriano, A.M.; Caracciolo, M., (2025), Metroidvania Ecologies: Exploration and the Environmental Imagination in Hollow Knight and Rain World, in DIGRA 2025 [Conference Talk], Malta University"
+title: "Andriano, A.M.; Caracciolo, M., (2025), Metroidvania Ecologies: Exploration and the Environmental Imagination in Hollow Knight and Rain World, in 'DIGRA 2025' [Conference Talk], Malta University"

 date: "2025-07-02"